 Notice that merging

-master has brought all commits previously exclusive to
+main has brought all commits previously exclusive to

 red_theme here in

-master.
+main.
 Also, notice that the

 red_theme commits don't instantly disappear when we merge them into

-master.
+main.
 They still exist in the

 After successfully merging a branch (always confirm all of the branch's commits are present), you may delete it if you do not plan on using it further.
 This is safe to do because all commits